 What is May Day?

-In many countries, outside the United States, May Day is known as International Worker’s Day.
+May Day is known as International Worker’s Day, in many countries, outside the United States.
 It was created in memory of the Haymarket Affair, initially, a peaceful rally that eventually turned ugly and has since evolved as a celebration to acknowledge the achievements of workers everywhere.
-May Day is also recognized as Beltane, a Gaelic folk festival celebration, that heralds the coming of spring.
+This day is also recognized as Beltane, a Gaelic folk festival celebration, that heralds the coming of spring.

 When is May Day Celebrated?

 Type of Holiday?

 How is this day celebrated?

 - This holiday is an observed holiday with parades and/or protest rallies